-All subjects viewed a single list of 12 words and were asked to make an animacy decision for each word ("Is it easy to judge if this word refers to something that is alive?"), indicating their decision (yes/no) with a key press.
-Subjects were told that their responses would be used to guide stimuli selection for a future study.
-The animacy judgment task served to ensure subjects were attentive during the encoding period and provide a plausible reason for subjects in the incidental conditions to be viewing a list of words.
-In the intentional conditions, subjects were informed that a free recall test would follow the study period; subjects in the incidental conditions were given no such warning.
-The full text of the instructions given to subjects is provided in the Supplementary Materials.
+All participants viewed a single list of 12 words and were asked to make an animacy decision for each word ("Is it easy to judge if this word refers to something that is alive?"), indicating their decision (yes/no) with a key press.
+Participants were told that their responses would be used to guide stimuli selection for a future study.
+The animacy judgment task served to ensure participants were attentive during the encoding period and provide a plausible reason for participants in the incidental conditions to be viewing a list of words.
+In the intentional conditions, participants were informed that a free recall test would follow the study period; participants in the incidental conditions is provided in the judget to participants is provided in the online supplemental material.

-For each subject, words were drawn from a pool of 1,638 positive or neutrally valanced nouns, a list developed for the Penn Electrophysiology of Encoding and Retrieval Study (PEERS; Healey & Kahana, 2014; Lohnas & Kahana, 2014; Miller, Kahana, & Weidemann, 2012).
-Words were presented for 4 seconds each, with a 1 second inter-stimulus interval between words.
-No instructions were given on whether subjects should read the words aloud or silently.
+For each participant, words were drawn from a pool of 1,638 positive or neutrally valanced nouns, a list developed for the Penn Electrophysiology of Encoding and Retrieval Study (PEERS; Healey & Kahana, 2014; Lohnas & Kahana, 2014; Miller et al., 2012).
+Words were presented for 4 s each, with a 1-s interstimulus interval between words.
+No instructions were given on whether participants should read the words aloud or silently.

-Manipulating the presentation of distractors allows for a test of the model's prediction of approximate timescale similarity: a TCE should be present regardless of the amount of time (provided the intervening cognitive activity causes context to drift) between items.
-In the DFR control conditions, a 16 second distractor period followed only the final word.
-In the CDFR conditions, the same 16 second distractor period followed the presentation of each word.
-Each distractor period began with a 1 second blank screen after the presentation of the previous word, followed by 13 seconds of a math distractor task.
-The distractor task required solving addition problems in the form A + B + C = ?, where

-A, B, and C were positive, single-digit integers.
-Subjects were instructed to "Try to solve as many problems as you can without sacrificing accuracy."
-The task automatically advanced after the 13 seconds had passed.
-To ensure subjects noticed when the distractor task ended, a red screen was presented for 2 seconds after the last problem.
-Thus, the total duration of each distractor period was 1 + 13 + 2 = 16 seconds.
+Manipulating the presentation of distractors allows for a test of the model's prediction of approximate timescale similarity: A TCE should be present regardless of the amount of time (provided the intervening cognitive activity causes context to drift) between items.
+In the DFR control conditions, a 16-s distractor period followed only the final word.
+In the CDFR conditions, the same 16-s distractor period followed the presentation of each word.
+Each distractor period began with a 1-s blank screen after the presentation of the previous word, followed by 13 s of a math distractor task.
+The distractor task required solving addition problems in the form A + B + C = ?, where A, B, and C were positive, single-digit integers.
+Participants were instructed to try to "solve as many problems as you can without sacrificing accuracy."
+The task automatically advanced after the 13 s had passed.
+To ensure participants noticed when the distractor task ended, a red screen was presented for 2 s after the last problem.
+Thus, the total duration of each distractor period was 1 s + 13 s+ 2 s = 16 s.

-Following the end-of-list distractor task, subjects in all conditions were given 75 seconds to recall as many words from the list as possible, in any order.
-Subjects typed recalled words into a text box on the computer screen.
-Once a word had been entered, the word disappeared and a blank text box was available for the next recall.
-A spell-checking algorithm (described in Healey, 2018) checked subjects' typed responses for typos and scored their recall accuracy.

-After the recall period, subjects completed a demographic and strategy use questionnaire.
-Strategy data is not analyzed in this report.
+Following the end-of-list distractor task, participants in all conditions were given 75 s to recall as many words from the list as possible, in any order.
+Participants typed recalled words into a text box on the computer screen.
+Once a word had been entered, the word disappeared, and a blank text box was available for the next recall.
+A spell-checking algorithm (described in Healey, 2018) checked participants' typed responses for typos and scored their recall accuracy.
+After the recall period, participants completed a demographic and strategy use questionnaire.
+Strategy data are not analyzed in this article.